Mosh (wrestler): Early career (1992–1996)

-Warrington began training under Larry Sharpe and Glenn Ruth during the early 1990s.
+Warrington began training under Larry Sharpe and Glenn Ruth in the early 1990s.
 In 1993 he would make several appearances in the World Wrestling Federation as an enhancement talent (under the name Chaz Ware).
 In 1994, he teamed up with his co-trainer Glenn Ruth.
-He and Ruth, working as the masked team "the Spiders" lost to Axel and Ian Rotten in ECW.
-Wrestling under a variety of names and gimmicks.
-Between 1995 and 1996, the Spiders would later change their gimmick and became the Headbangers working for Smoky Mountain Wrestling, independent circuit and United States Wrestling Association.
-The Spiders would work a few matches for the World Wrestling Federation in December 1995.
-After Smoky Mountain shut its doors down, the Headbangers would work full time for United States Wrestling Association and won the Mid-Eastern Wrestling Federation tag titles three times during the summer and fall of 1996.
+He and Ruth, working as the masked team "the Spiders", lost to Axel and Ian Rotten in ECW.
+He wrestled under a variety of names and gimmicks.
+Between 1995 and 1996, the Spiders changed their gimmick and became the Headbangers, working for Smoky Mountain Wrestling, the independent circuit, and the United States Wrestling Association.
+The Spiders worked a few matches for the World Wrestling Federation in December 1995.
+After Smoky Mountain shut its doors, the Headbangers worked full-time for the United States Wrestling Association and won the Mid-Eastern Wrestling Federation Tag Team Championship three times during the summer and fall of 1996.

 World Wrestling Federation (1996–2001)

 Headbangers (1996–1999)

-First appeared as themselves as the Spiders and then as The Flying Nuns, with Warrington as Mother Smucker and Ruth as Sister Angelica; debuting on the premiere broadcast of Shotgun Saturday Night along with Brother Love in January 1997.
+The duo made appearances as themselves, as the Spiders, and later as The Flying Nuns, with Warrington portraying Mother Smucker and Ruth portraying Sister Angelica; the characters debuted on the premiere episode of Shotgun Saturday Night, alongside Brother Love, in January 1997.
 Warrington and Ruth were best known as Mosh (Warrington) and Thrasher (Ruth), The Headbangers, a pair of metal fans who dressed in kilts.
 They wrestled in the World Wrestling Federation (WWF) throughout the late-1990s, briefly holding the WWF Tag Team Championship in 1997 and the NWA Tag Team Championships in 1998.
+In January 1999, the Headbangers were taken off the WWF roster and worked in the independents and Maryland Championship Wrestling.